 Education and awareness

-Our staff provide targeted advice and training for farmers and other land owners, managers and consultants, as well as providing advice to the public through our busy Wildlife Information Service.
-Our education team work closely with children, teachers and community groups – making sure that opportunities exist for young people to get involved in action for amphibians and reptiles.
+Our staff provide targeted advice and training for farmers and other land owners, managers and consultants, as well as providing advice to the public.
+We work closely with children, teachers and community groups – making sure that opportunities exist for young people to get involved in action for amphibians and reptiles.

 Pushing for change